JeffreyRodriguez/Liberator12k/Configurations/Liberator12k/README.md

 \#Liberator12k - Basic
 ================
+This documentation is incomplete and out of date WRT the new break-action.
+It contains info for the twist-lock.

 The core of this configuration is based on a generic upper/lower receiver.

 This is the most basic \#Liberator12k configuration: